 When I found myself pregnant with my first child, I drove 115 miles, across state lines to employ the services of a midwife.
-It was worth it.
 My out-of-hospital birth was everything I wanted.
 As I spent those early years raising my child, I tested the waters by working part time as a doula.
 It satiated my need to be there for people, but it was just a side gig, something to get me by until I could go back to my real career.

-I was offered an apprenticeship to study midwifery.
+I was offered an opportunity to study midwifery.
 My preceptor saw in me the ability to intervene quickly when circumstances warranted it, but also to allow things to unfold naturally without unnecessary fiddling.
 I will forever appreciate her seeing that midwifery would be a good fit for me and that I would be a good fit for midwifery.
 I couldn’t ignore the call to be a midwife; to marry my technical medical skill with my love for nature; to stand with someone at that moment when they transition to a new place in their lives; to provide holistic, compassionate, one-on-one, individualized care.

 I have 15 years of experience in birth work which includes eight years as a licensed midwife.
 I am licensed by the state of Louisiana and hold the Certified Professional Midwife designation from the North American Registry of Midwives.
 I hold an Associate's Degree of Applied Science in Midwifery from the College of Traditional Midwifery.
 I sit on the board of directors for the Louisiana Midwives Association.
 I offer home birth care to families in Shreveport, LA and the surrounding areas.